Skip to main content

 The Exchange Talks are our weekly series of public events at RCS in which members of our staff, students, and invited speakers from academia and the professions share their research insights on art and broader issues that affect everyone in society.
 Exchange Talks are free and open to anyone who has an interest in the performing arts and wants to hear new ideas.

-This term our talks fall under the themes of Art and Collaboration; Performance Series and Art and Protest.
+This term our talks fall under the themes of Art and the Anthropocene; Performance Series and Art and Identity.

 To book a free place at any of our talks, online or in person, person please visit the RCS Box Office